nblockbuster/DestinyUnpackerCPP/README.md

 ## Licensing

 This work is covered under GPLv3, although if derivative work is published or this work is used in another tool please provide a credit to myself or this page.

+Modified to export .WEM files by nblock, with major help from Philip